BlueBlue21/website/README.md

 ## ISSUE 😡😡

-- [ ] The UI breaks when the display size is smaller than 300px.
-(Rewritten by Copilot)
 - [ ] The Skeleton component of Chakra UI is malfunctioning.
 (Rewritten by Copilot)
 - [ ] Some buttons do not match the brand blue color.
 (Rewritten by Copilot)